Melarok/jasco-jws-converter/README.md

 ## How to use it
 - clone this repository
-- run "python jws_to_csv.py" from a terminal
+- run "python jws-to-csv.py" from a terminal
-- select the folder which contains your .jws files
+- follow the GUI
-- your .csv files will be in the folder you selected earlier